 The 2016 election left many of us in despair.
 Yet a measure of comfort and solace swiftly came from an unexpected source: Anti-Trump church signs across America.

-We didn’t think Donald Trump could possibly win the White House despite losing the popular vote by 2.8 million.
+So many of us never dreamed Donald Trump could possibly win the White House despite losing the popular vote by 2.8 million.
 Nor did we imagine the Christian Right would embrace him and push him over the finish line.
 After the election, we hoped for the best.
 But even before taking office, the GOP’s president proved himself even more awful than we imagined.

 Yet there are some bright sides.
 Among them are these funny, poignant, and thought-provoking anti-Trump church signs.
 Here, we see the beginnings of a newly assertive Christian Left joining the resistance and standing up in protest.
 In recent decades, the face of Christianity has become a loud, cruel, and intolerant minority forcing their beliefs on the rest of us.
 Yet churches — especially black churches — played a leading role in both the Civil Rights and the Abolitionist movements.